hubertekvall/EasyBake/README.md

+# Purpose of Fork

+The intent of this fork is to add support for baking of metallicness.
+Currently there's no native support for baking metallicness in Blender, even worse when doing the color baking of a material metallic colors will not show up.
+This might be technically correct since metals lack diffuse and are all specular, but in a metallic workflow this is a burden since we often want color in our workflow to create gold, bronze, copper, etc.

+As a bonus this fork also implements an emission baking pass.

 # EasyBake
 Texture baking UI for Blender that lives in the 3D Viewport.
 Small but powerful!
 Fast one-click baking and iteration.